artemgilmanov/MyBlazorServerApp/README.md

     * Boundary conditions (e.g., very large or very small numbers).
     * Error handling for external dependencies (e.g., database connection failures, network timeouts).
 * **Action:** Introduce a dedicated test suite for the `PostgreSQLRepository` to ensure that data is correctly saved, retrieved, and managed in the actual database.
-* **Benefit:** Increases the **reliability** and stability of the application.
-Comprehensive testing provides a safety net for future refactoring and feature development, catching bugs before they reach production.

 ---